Opinion | The worst-kept secret: Conservatism has no value(s)

 Today’s GOP rationalizes defeat as a sellout by the establishment that simply lacked the patriotism and will to triumph over it enemies.
 Seething with resentment, the MAGA right considers revenge — “owning the libs” — to be an end unto itself.

 You will note that none of this has anything to do with politics, public policy or problem-solving.
 Even if Republicans held power, they could not abolish “cancel culture.”
 They could not make White Christians into a majority of the population, as they once were in America.
-They could not eradicate an overwhelming majority of voters who are roused by the Black Lives Matter movement and support the American creed that “all men are created.”
+They could not eradicate an overwhelming majority of voters who are roused by the Black Lives Matter movement and support the American creed that “all men are created equal.”

 Their top political goal — voter suppression — is the only means by which they seek to capture power in an increasingly diverse America.
 In dozens of states, Republicans are frantic to enact voting restrictions — justified by the myth of the stolen election.
 It is arguably the only public cause that truly excites them.